annechege/Password-generator/README.md

 Anne Chege

 ## Description
-welcome .This is a python application that manages our passwords and even create new passwords for us.
+This is a python application that manages our passwords and even create new passwords for us.

 ### Prerequisites
 You need to have git installed